use soil test strips to get a healthy lawn

 However, it’s important not to over-fertilize, as this can lead to excessive growth, increasing water demand.

-More Lawn Tips: Winter Lawn Care Tips
+More Lawn Tips: How to Fix a Bumpy Lawn

 Wrapping Up